 My priority was to create an emergency fund first so that my family could be financially secure with a safety net.

 Once you’re ready to get out there, here are the steps to take:

-- Do a lot of research.
-Decide where you’d like to go and when, how much it costs to get there, and the price of accommodations.
+- Do a lot of research on destinations: Decide where you’d like to go, how much it costs to get there, and the price of accommodations.
 Choosing a place with a lower cost of living is a great way to save money.

-- Find activities that you would like to do.
-I prefer to plan a couple of things every day, and then use the rest of the day spontaneously exploring.
+- Find activities that you would like to do: I prefer to plan a couple of things every day, and then use the rest of the day spontaneously exploring.
 Also, look out for places like museums and historic sites that have free admission on certain days.

-- Book accommodations.
-Once I decide on what I’d like to do, I look for inexpensive places to stay nearby to cut down on transportation.
+- Book accommodations: Once I decide on what I’d like to do, I look for inexpensive places to stay nearby to cut down on transportation.
 Booking last minute can get expensive, so do this ahead of time!

 - Begin packing and start the countdown!
 Be sure to take the weather and terrain into consideration!